OK, I'll admit it. None of us are investment guru and haven't made (or lost) millions

 information from your local Amazon.

-Calculated Bets: Computers, Gambling, and Mathematical Modelling to Win
+Calculated Bets: Computers, Gambling, and Mathematical Modeling to Win (Outlooks)

 If you've ever dreamed of creating a computer system to beat the bookies or the